-- Learn alongside marine biologists as they conduct critical conservation research on the whales and dolphins in the region.
-See first-hand in the field how the use of drones assists in marine mammal research efforts.
+- Learn alongside marine biologists as they conduct critical conservation research on whales and dolphins.

 As a participant on this expedition you will have the chance to help scientists better understand the important humpback whale population that inhabits the area during the winter months.
-For 3-4 days, visitors will work alongside American and Mexican scientists and local fishermen to spot, identify, and make scientific observations of humpback whales and any of 13 species of dolphins found in the area.
-We also frequently observe olive ridley and three other species of sea turtles, mobulas, golden cow nosed and spotted eagle rays, Roseate Spoonbills, Wood Storks, egrets, cranes, herons, Brown and Blue-footed Boobies, and Red-billed Tropicbirds in their nesting sites.
-In addition to learning humpback whale fluke identification, the use of drones in field research, and hydro-acoustic recording techniques, you will also assist with recording other key ecosystem data.
-Our citizen scientists come away with a wealth of knowledge about humpback whale behavior and biology and the unique experience of being a part of a truly pioneering project.
+Over this week, you will spend up to 3 days on the water looking for whales and dolphins with the Whales of Guerrero research team of U.S. and Mexican biologists and local fishermen to spot, identify, and make scientific observations of humpback whales and any of 13 species of dolphins found in the area.
+In addition to whales, we also regularly observe 4 species of sea turtles including the olive ridley, as well as 3 species of rays and over 250 species of birds at sea and in the surrounding lagoons, including Roseate Spoonbills, Wood Storks, Brown and Blue-footed Boobies, and Red-billed Tropicbirds.
+In addition to learning humpback whale fluke identification and hydro-acoustic recording techniques, you will also help record other key ecosystem data.
+Our citizen scientists come away with a wealth of knowledge about humpback whale behavior and biology and the unique experience of being a part of a pioneering project.

 Notes on Trip Costs